Sport in Albania: 1986: Near-qualification for the World Cup in Mexico

 In the 1986 FIFA World Cup qualification Albania faced Belgium, Poland and their rivals Greece.
-Despite their first loss away from home against Belgium with 3-1 despite an equalizer from Bedri Omuri.
-Albania could draw against Poland away with 2-2 scoring their first point.After that Albania famously beat Belgium at home with 2–0 in the Qemal Stafa Stadium.
+Despite their first loss away from home against Belgium, 3–1, despite an equalizer from Bedri Omuri.
+Albania could draw against Poland away with 2-2 scoring their first point.
+After that, Albania famously beat Belgium, at home, 2–0 in the Qemal Stafa Stadium.
 The goals were scored by Mirel Josa and Arben Minga securing Albania their first and only win in this qualification.
 It was their most successful FIFA World Cup qualification, finishing third above Greece but behind Belgium and Poland in the process.

 2014–2016: Success at the European Championship

 Albania qualified for UEFA Euro 2016, its first appearance at a major men's football tournament after 50 years.
 This earned the team the Honor of Nation Order from Albania's President Bujar Nishani.
-After the Serbia–Albania match, the national team of Albania was given awards of honor and city recognition by the cities of Tirana, Vlore, Kamëz, and Bajram Curri.
-However, the team finished last among the third-placed teams and didn't progress beyond the group stage.
+The national team of Albania was given awards of honor and city recognition by the cities of Tirana, Vlore, Kamëz, and Bajram Curri.

-In 2020, Albania won a group for the first time by finishing first in group 4 of UEFA Nations League C. Albania also won a spot for the playoffs of the 2022 World Cup and was promoted in UEFA Nations League B.
+Albania started the qualifiers of the UEFA Euro 2016 with an emphatic 1–0 away win against Portugal, which was followed by a 1–1 draw against Denmark at the newly renovated stadium Elbasan Arena.
+Then they were awarded a 3–0 victory over Serbia in Belgrade.
+After beating Armenia 3–0 in the last qualifying match, Albania made history by qualifying for the UEFA Euro 2016, its first appearance at a major men's football tournament after 50 years and Albania's first-ever appearance at a competitive tournament in the history.
+In the tournament itself, Albania lost 0–1 to Switzerland and 0–2 to hosts France.
+While they beat Romania 1–0 (their first win against Romania since 1947), the team finished last among the third-placed teams and did not progress beyond the group stage.

+2021–2023: From an unlucky FIFA World Cup 2022 campaign to UEFA Euro 2024 qualification

+After their close miss to qualify for the 2022 FIFA World Cup in Qatar, in which Albania finished third in the group, in the UEFA Euro 2024 qualifying Group E Albania were drawn together with Czech Republic, Poland, Faroe Islands and Moldova.
+In the following matches Albania was undefeated, and secured the qualification for the second time in history for the UEFA European Championship at the UEFA Euro 2024.
+Albania finished the qualifications in the first place with 15 points for the first time in their history.
+They secured the second pot for the UEFA group stage draws after ranking 10th in the power rankings.

+UEFA Euros 2024

+On 17 November 2023, Albania qualified for UEFA Euro 2024, their second major tournament.
+They were drawn in Group B, which is considered the group of death by many fans, containing three-time Euro winners Spain, two-time Euro winners and defending champions Italy, as well as Croatia, which came third in the 2022 FIFA World Cup.